VicDubose/Smart-Home-Infrastructure/01-Apple-Home/README.md

 ---

+HomePod Role (Home Hub)

+HomePod devices act as the active Apple Home Hub for the system.

+They are responsible for:

+	•	executing Apple Home automations

+	•	handling Siri voice interaction

+	•	maintaining real-time Home state

+	•	enabling secure remote access

+The HomePod operates as the automation and communication backbone of Apple Home, while devices like the iPad and iPhone serve only as control interfaces.

+---
 ## Eufy Security Integration (Home / Away Modes)

 Apple Home presence directly controls the behavior of the **Eufy security system**.